chef/automate/components/docs-chef-io/content/automate/ha-aws-managed-services-deployment-prerequisites.md

 {{< /warning >}}

 {{< warning >}}
-The below pre-requisites are according to our organizational standard.
-If you are using any specified version not mentioned here or a third party extensions or software you can reach out to the CAMs and our Customer Support Team.
+The below prerequisites are according to our organizational standard.
+If you use any specified version not mentioned here or a third-party extension or software, you can contact the CAMs and our Customer Support Team.
 {{< /warning >}}

 Before installing Chef automate HA on AWS managed services deployment, ensure you have taken a quick tour of this pre-requisite page.